nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Additionally, the `ModelManager` class implements the following operations for the show command:

-`ModelManager#linkUi()` — Links the Ui of TutorMate to the Model to display the Show Panel `ModelManager#showPerson()` — Shows the details of the specified person in the Ui.
+`ModelManager#linkUi()` — Links the UI of TutorMate to the Model to display the Show Panel `ModelManager#showPerson()` — Shows the details of the specified person in the UI.
-`ModelManager#showLesson()` — Shows the details of the specified lesson in the Ui.
+`ModelManager#showLesson()` — Shows the details of the specified lesson in the UI.
-`ModelManager#showTask()` — Shows the details of the specified task in the Ui.
+`ModelManager#showTask()` — Shows the details of the specified task in the UI.

 The Show Command has different behaviours based on the current state in the `Model`:
 - The Show Command will show the Person Details if the current state is `STUDENT`